Tax Mappings allow you to automatically distribute the cost of your taxes to other line items on your invoices.

 Distribution methods in subtotal

-We can check the distribution method by selecting Actions>Update Invoice Totals.
+We can check the distribution method on the invoice by selecting Actions>Update Invoice Totals.

 This distribution method uses two functions.